 Step 5: Obtain live scan fingerprint impressions either by arranging for an appointment with a California Department of Justice (DOJ) approved live scan fingerprint vendor or at a CDI Examination site.
 The cost for the fingerprint impressions charges reflect the DOJ, Federal Bureau of Investigation (FBI), and rolling fee, and may vary.

 Step 6: Once you have passed the qualifying examinations and have been issued property broker-agent and casualty broker-agent licenses by the California Department of Insurance, then follow the instructions previously explained for those individuals who are currently licensed as property broker-agent and casualty broker-agent and transact on behalf of a surplus line broker business entity.

 1. Does an individual surplus line broker have to file a bond?

 Surplus line brokers who are only transacting on behalf of a licensed surplus line broker business entity will not be required to file a $50,000 surplus line broker bond.
 All other surplus line brokers must still comply with the $50,000 bond requirement.

-The Surplus Line and/or Special Lines' Surplus Line Certification, Form LIC-050, has been revised and is to be used to declare that the broker will be submitting a $50,000 or that the broker will be transacting on behalf of the business entity.
+The Surplus Line and/or Special Lines' Surplus Line Certification, Form LIC-050, is to be used to declare that the broker will be submitting a $50,000 or that the broker will be transacting on behalf of the business entity.

 For instance, if you are a surplus line broker who transacts on behalf of a business entity but you also place surplus lines business through your individual license, you are subjected to the bond requirement.
 In contrast, if you are a surplus line broker transacting only on behalf of a surplus line broker business entity's license, you are not subject to the bonding requirement.